top of page

 So what is a Temperature Quilt?

-Temperature quilts are a record of daily temperature high's and low's that occurred throughout a single year, in a particular place.
+Temperature quilts are a record of daily temperature highs and lows that occur throughout a year, in a particular place.
 Usually from 1 January to 31 December.
 The record is like a daily diary 'written' in fabric and colour, not words.
 Making your own temperature quilt can be a fun and creative way to track the weather and the changing seasons.
-Generally, two temperatures are recorded on a daily basis - a high and a low.
+Generally, two temperatures are recorded daily - a high and a low.
 The high temperature is usually in the middle of the day and the low is usually overnight.
 In terms of fabric colour, you might use blue fabric to represent cold temperatures and red fabric to represent hot temperatures.
 You then create a scale of fabrics between red and blue, that correspond with temperatures.
 This scale will be your reference to determine which colours you use.

 While temperature quilts generally record the current year, you could also use a website like wunderground.com to gather historical data to make a quilt as a gift using a special birth year or anniversary.